AlastairTaft/redux-async-props/README.md

 Why do we pass the store in and not the state?
 This allows more freedom, you can construct the promise in any way shape or form that makes sense for optimal data loading.
 If you want to return new props to the component just be sure to return an object at the end of the promise chain.

-Any redux actions you dispatch here will also populate your redux store, which means your could use the `react-redux` `connect` decorator to map your redux state to props on the first render if that's your preferred workflow.
+Any redux actions you dispatch here will also populate your redux store, which means you could use the `react-redux` `connect` decorator to map your redux state to props on the first render if that's your preferred workflow.

 You'll need to configure your server and client.
-See the next steps below, the steps assume you're familiar with how to setup `redux` and `react-router`, if your new to these two packages it might be best to start with their tutorials first.
+See the next steps below, the steps assume you're familiar with how to setup `redux` and `react-router`, if you're new to these two packages it might be best to start with their tutorials first.

 ## Configuring the server.